Chemaclass/chemaclass.com/content/blog/2020-09-08-the-process-itself-is-the-goal.md

 +++
-title = "The process itself is the goal"
-[taxonomies]
-tags = [ "discipline", "habits", "process", "focus", "self-improvement" ]
+title = "The process itself is the goal" description = "How to focus and have self-discipline" [taxonomies] tags = [ "discipline", "habits", "process", "focus", "self-improvement" ] [extra]
-[extra]